 Pins 7 and 8 are mic audio connections.
 Most Yaesu compatible microphone cables connect pin 7 to ground, with the mic audio on pin 8, the center conductor.
-If you wish to use a balanced microphone (which typically has an XLR connector), you will need to re-wire the cable.
+If you wish to use a balanced microphone (which typically has an XLR connector), you will need to re-wire the cable or use Heil's CC-1-XLR-YB balanced cable.
 See Appendix D.